kualitee-sdk/kualitee-cyprus/README.md

 ###### Core features
 * **Integration with [Cypress](https://www.cypress.io/)**
   * Lets Generate report on kualitee for Cypress test execution.
-  * Integration kualitee with cypress, execute the scenario from kualitee and update the status of status of test case.
+  * Integration kualitee with cypress, execute the scenario from kualitee and update the status of test case.
 * **Integration with [Playwright](https://playwright.dev/)**
   * Run Playwright tests from Kualitee and get reports on one place.